joannarashid/portfolio/index.md

 ---

-### Recommender Application: Blissful Borders: A City Recommender that Optimizes User Well-Being
+### Blissful Borders: A City Recommender Application that Optimizes User Well-Being
 <img src="images/bb_app.gif?raw=true"/>
 This AI-powered application leverages the user's demographic and social profile to identify the city that maximizes well-being by meeting their socio-economic and environmental needs.
 Recommendations are provided in a user-friendly, map-based application that acts as a world data explorer tool.
 Recommendations are produced by a weighted sum optimizer that uses data from the World Happiness Index, the Women's Peace and Prosperity Index, the LGBTQ safety index, GDP, and climate, combined with a collaborative filter that improves based on user city reviews.
 The application is built with Flask.